ankit7540/RamanSpecCalibration/README.md

 # RamanSpec : IntensityCalibration

 Set of functions in Python and IgorPro's scripting language for the determination of the the wavelength dependent sensitivity of the Raman spectrometer for intensity calibration.
-This repository requires the data on the rotational state (J), frequency, and the measured rotational Raman intensities from H<sub>2</sub>, HD and D<sub>2</sub> (and O<sub>2</sub>) if available.
+This repository requires the data on the rotational state (J), frequency, and the measured rotational Raman intensities from H<sub>2</sub>, HD, D<sub>2</sub>, N<sub>2</sub> and O<sub>2</sub>.
 Programs in Python and IgorPro are independent and perform the same job.
 The main scheme of the code is for the non-linear weighted minimization to obtain coefficients for a polynomial which represents the wavelength dependent sensitivity.
 An independent validation of the obtained sensitivity should be done for a measure of accuracy.

 ## Principle
 Refer to the following research papers for the principle.